codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 >For Codefresh on-premises, you need to define two sets of parameters, `global`, and `argo-platform`.
 We recommend using the same values for both sets of parameters.
   YAML anchors are used to populate connection URIs to env variables for the corresponding Codefresh services.

-Start by defining the `global` parameters, and then copy them to `argo-platform`.
-The complete set of parameters are
+* Define the `global` parameters and values, and then copy the values to `argo-platform`.

-1. In the `global`section, add the connection URI and credentials for required services:
-  * MongoDB
-  * RabbitMQ
-  * Redis
-  * Postgresql

-1. In `argo-platform` section, do the following:
-  * Set `seedJobs.enabled` to `true`.
-  * Define MongoDB and PostgreSQL parameters and values identical to those defined in the `global` section.
-  * Add `env` and
-  * Redis
-  * Postgresql

   Here is an example of `values.yaml` with all the external services:

 ```yaml